haskellcg/Company_Notes/pim_protocol_rfc4602_part_2.md

 #### PIM Register Messages
   The Designated Router (DR) on a LAN or point-to-point link encapsulates multicast packets from local sources to the RP for the **relevant group** unless it recently received a **Register-Stop message** for that (S, G) or (\*, G) from the RP.

   When the DR receives a Register-Stop message from the RP, it starts a **Register-Stop Timer** to maintain this state.
-Just before the Register-Stop timer Expires, the DR sends a **Null-Register Message** to the RP to allow the RP to refressh the Register-Stop information for the DR.
+Just before the Register-Stop timer Expires, the DR sends a **Null-Register Message** to the RP to allow the RP to refresh the Register-Stop information for the DR.

   If the Register-Stop timer actually expires, the DR will resume encapsulating packets from the source to the RP.